cmkap/CV/README.md

 **Online Assistant**
 - Updating CRM systems with sensitive and confidential customer data
 - Identifying errors with billing information, liaising with customers to resolve discrepancies and manually updating billing systems when required.
-- Troubleshooting data systems to identify gaps and conducting manual overrides to ensure data is accurately reflected.
+- Troubleshooting data systems to identify gaps and conducting manual overrides to ensure data is accurately
-- Using initiative to manage customer order complaints through to successful resolution
-- Escalating customer complaints to senior management as required.
-- Wrote accurate and professional complaint response letters.
-- Directly delivering customer orders within expected timelines.
 - Reviewing order data to understand the cause of operational problems, as well as conducting and recommending remedial action.

 **Orridge, London (January 2017 to May 2017)**